shopware5/devdocs/source/designers-guide/google-pagespeed-best-practise/index.md

 ## Introduction

-Google Pagespeed is a great tool to get the best performance for your website.
-It analysis an url and gives your suggestion to speed up your website.
+Google PageSpeed is a great tool to get the best performance for your website.
+It analysis an url and gives some suggestions on how to speed up your website.

 This guide will cover some key metrics which have a great impact on the score and how to optimize them.

 ## Images

-The size and implementation of images have a great impact on the Google Pagespeed score.
+The size and implementation of images have a great impact on the Google PageSpeed score.
 If they are too big in file size or to big in dimensions for the viewport, you'll get an error like `Compressing and resizing xx could save xxKiB (xx% reduction)`.

 ### Compression